QuinnCabooter/Website-official/content/research/internship-project.md

 summary: "During my internship at the University of Amsterdam, I contributed to a validation study of online webcam-based eye tracking (WebGazer.js), replicating classic paradigms such as the cascade effect, novelty preference, and the visual world paradigm."
 ---

-During my internship at the University of Amsterdam, I contributed to the paper *“The validation of online webcam-based eye-tracking: The replication of the cascade effect, the novelty preference, and the visual world paradigm”* (submitted).
+During my internship at the University of Amsterdam, I contributed to the paper *“The validation of online webcam-based eye-tracking: The replication of the cascade effect, the novelty preference, and the visual world paradigm”* (Published).

 My contributions included: